A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Notes and Comments

 In \cite{Kapl1951}, Kaplansky introduces the concept of an (in general non-commutative) AW$^*$-algebra.
 For commutative algebras, this means that the Boolean algebra of idempotents is complete and generates it as a C$^*$-algebra.
 Representing $\A$ as $\Ce(\Om)$ for some compact space it is routine to check that $\A$ is a AW$^*$-algebra in this sense if and only if $\Om$ is Stonean, i.e., $\A$ is a Stone algebra.
-(The term ``Stone algebra'' was introduced by Wright in \cite{Wrig1969} and is also used by Kusraev in \cite{Kusr2000}).
+(As far as we know, the term ``Stone algebra'' was introduced by Wright in \cite{Wrig1969}.
+It is also used by Kusraev in \cite{Kusr2000}.)

-In \cite{Kapl1953} Kaplansky introduced the concepts of Hilbert C$^*$-modules and Hilbert AW$^*$-modules, nowadays called Kaplansky--Hilbert modules, and proved several anlogues of Hilbert space results for them.
+In \cite{Kapl1953} Kaplansky introduced the concepts of Hilbert C$^*$-modules and Hilbert AW$^*$-modules, nowadays also called Kaplansky--Hilbert modules, and proved several analogues of Hilbert space results for them.
 In \cite{DeckPear1963} Deckard and Pearcy observed that matrices with entries in a Stone algebra $\A$ can be $\A$-unitarily triangularized.
 This and its sequel \cite{DeckPear1964} appear to be the first results on the spectral theory of homomorphisms on KH-modules.
 Wright continued this work in \cite{Wrig1969KHM} and coined their modern name.

 Kusraev and Kutadeladze incorporated the theory of KH-modules into their systematic investigation of ordered functional-analytic structures, in particular of {\em lattice-normed spaces}, and operators thereon.
 Chapter 7 of \cite{Kusr2000} contains a brief introduction to Kaplansky--Hilbert modules.
 The definition there is ours (with ``{\em bo}-convergence'' being our ``order-convergence'').